 When healthcare teams follow the same map, they ensure no one gets lost in the jungle – this is better for the healthcare providers, and it’s better for patients.

-Final Words on Hospice and EMS Community Paramedics
+Final Words on Community Paramedicine in Hospice Care

 Community paramedicine is still growing and learning.
 However, good things are on the horizon, and many health systems see community paramedics as an asset and compliment to hospice care.

 Community paramedics can fill gaps when hospice lacks providers and improve communication and coordination – which is foundational to ensuring patients receive their wishes.